jeffreycao1998/battleship/README.md

 Upon victory, 2 dancing bears will be displayed next to your name colored with rainbow and fun.
 From this winning screen you will also be able to save a replay of the game.
 As of right now saving a replay will allow your accuracy in the 'replays' tab at the top right (full game step through to be implemented in the future).

-## CONTROLS
+# CONTROLS

+Pressing:
-Click 'R' key to rotate your pieces when placing battleship
+R will rotate your pieces when placing battleship

 # Technology Used